Magdamit173/MathFunctions/readMe.md

-### Math Functions: version 0.0.9.1
+### Math Functions: version 0.0.9.2
 - simplified function?

 ### udpate
-- added temperature conversion
+- added new function, lazy to document it XD.